Cassel, Nord: Early modern period

 By end of the 16th century Cassel had become a border town between France and the Spanish Netherlands.
 The French repeatedly fought with Spain and later the independent Dutch Republic for control of the town; in March 1645, Gaston, Duke of Orléans, seized it but lost it again to the Spanish a few months later.
 In 1658 Turenne expelled two Irish regiments in the pay of the Spanish who were garrisoning Cassel.
 The French captured the town in July 1676 under Louis de Crevant, Duke of Humières and strengthened the castle.
 The following year, a third battle of Cassel took place just west of the town on 11 April 1677 when a French army under François-Henri de Montmorency, duc de Luxembourg and Philippe I of Orléans defeated Dutch forces commanded by the Prince of Orange, later to be William III of England.
-The battle took place after King Louis XIV of France besieged the Dutch-held town of Saint-Omer during the Franco-Dutch War.
+The battle took place after King Louis XIV besieged the Dutch-held town of Saint-Omer during the Franco-Dutch War.
 William sent an army to relieve Saint-Omer but was defeated at the village of Zuytpeene just to the west of Cassel, losing 7,000–8,000 men killed or wounded and another 4,000 taken prisoner.
 Saint-Omer fell a week later.

 Cassel was annexed to France the following year under the terms of the Treaty of Nijmegen, which ended the war.
 The annexation led to the town's defences being dismantled; it was considered indefensible, as it was within easy firing range of the nearby Mont des Récollets, and it would have cost far too much to fortify both hills.
 In addition, the revised frontier following the treaty was now a significant distance from Cassel and without the proximity of the border, the town was no longer seen as having much strategic significance.

 During the French Revolutionary Wars, Cassel is said to have been the hill up which the Grand Old Duke of York marched his 10,000 men before he "marched them down again".
 While it is true that Prince Frederick, Duke of York and Albany, did command an army in the Flanders Campaign of 1793 and was probably in the vicinity, the link with Cassel is considered dubious as the eponymous nursery rhyme appears to have originated well before the Revolutionary Wars.